Parent of a Future Doctor: Everything You Need to Know

 Interviews

 Interviews are the final step in the admissions process.
-Interview invites could start to arrive as early as August and will continue into the spring of the following year.
-Securing an interview means your child has thoroughly impressed an admissions committee on paper.
-Now they want to meet in person to better determine if the applicant is the kind of student they’re looking for.
+Invites can start arriving as early as August and continue into the spring of the following year.
+Getting an interview means your child has thoroughly impressed an admissions committee on paper.
+Now they want to meet in person.

 Admission Decisions

-Applicants can hold multiple acceptances until the end of April, when they are required to choose one acceptance offer.
+Applicants can hold multiple acceptances until the end of April, when they must choose one offer.

 Another important consideration is the waitlist.
-Some schools may respond after an interview stating that the applicant has not been accepted but placed on the waitlist instead.
+Some schools may respond after an interview, stating that the applicant has not been accepted but has been placed on the waitlist instead.
 While not ideal, making it onto a waitlist can still lead to a positive outcome.
 Waitlist acceptances can happen at any point during the application season, though they’ll likely occur late.
-Since students have to settle on one school at the end of April, it’s likely for waitlisted students to receive an acceptance offer after this time.
+Since students have to settle on one school at the end of April, it’s likely that waitlisted students will receive an acceptance offer after this time.

 Breaking Down the Primary Application